sp872-Sarang/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+When the use and the phone are detected within the same frame the device begins a subprocess to voice a command to stop using their phone.
+The command is played in a loop and stops playing when the phone is no longer detected in the context of the frame.
+The evice works in well lit conditions and with minimal background interferences.
+If the camera is pointed away or the room is dimly lit the device cannot detect the phone in use.
+Additonally if there are many moving objects in the background the system performs poorly.
+The system works in most cases during testing under well lit conditions.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+For a naive user using the system the camera must be postioned to capture the user with their phone in the frame.
+The model is susceptible to background noise and movements and can lead to false positives.
+Since the use is not aware of the system state, they would experience unwated voice prompts from the device.
+Additioanlly if the device detects a user in the background using the phone , the same prompt will be initialized.
+We can use face recognition and analyze the distance of the object from the camera module to estimate which objects to consider and discard background noise.
+The user also has the option to open a browser tab to see the same if the voice prompt is not ideal.

 ### Part D
 ### Characterize your own Observant system